Cereals High In Dietary Fiber (Dietitian Picks!)

 Nature’s Path Organic Heritage Flakes

-Here is another organic option that is naturally sweetened with honey and is a simply bowl that pairs well with fresh fruit.
+Here is another organic option that is naturally sweetened with honey and is a simple bowl that pairs well with fresh fruit.

 Fiber: 7 g (25% DV) in 1 cup serving.